 Needing a new challenge, Tim started working on the concept of the PodRunner® in 2009 to provide a means for moving heavy and bulky equipment.
 It rolls like a cart, then easily mounts to any vehicle with a 2″ trailer hitch via the scissor lift built into the chassis.
 With our larger facility, expanded manufacturing capabilities, and state of the art computer engineering, we’ve developed a product that revolutionizes equipment transportation.

 We invite you to learn more about our exceptional products by clicking the links above.
-If you have any questions about them or our company, please call us toll free at (888) 427-3728 or email us at Sales@rescue42.com.
+We provide comprehensive information about our vehicle stabilization equipment on those pages.
+If you have any questions about our vehicle stabilization struts or our company, please contact us toll free at (888) 427-3728 or email us at Sales@rescue42.com.